Performing the Prophet’s Hajj: A Practical Guide for Bangladeshi Pilgrims

 The Prophet (peace be upon him) made dua as he walked between the Rukn al-Yamani and the Hajar al-Aswad.
 He recited the following Quranic verse:

-O our Lord, give us good in this world and good in the next world and guard us against the torment of the Fire.
+Meaning: O our Lord, give us good in this world and good in the next world and guard us against the torment of the Fire.
 [Surah al-Baqarah, 2:201]

 Maqam Ibrahim